matthew-brett/barts-setup/barts_setup.md

 * Select the Settings icon for the USB Audio Input panel, and select Left to Mono, confirm, to make the left channel go to both channels.
-* Look at the output sound monitoring panel at the top of the interface to confirm that sound is not coming through on both channels:
+* Look at the output sound monitoring panel at the top of the interface to confirm that sound is now coming through on both channels:

 ![Switcher top sound monitoring panel](images/switcher_top_sound.png)